Faster Ray Tracing through Hierarchy Cut Code

 \subsection{Multi-Level Hierarchy Cut Code}

-One drawback for our hierarchy cut code is the insufficient space division.
-The 32-bit hierarchy cut code have 32 cut nodes, which means it divides the space into 32 blocks in total.
-On the other hand, ordinary encoding methods with 32 bits (16 bits for origin and 16 bits for direction) can have 32*32*64 blocks.
-In order to divide the space into finer blocks, multi-level hierarchy cut code utilize multi-level cut nodes.
-For example, multi-level cut nodes with two-level structure uses two level cut nodes: top level and low level.
-Top level cut nodes divide the BVH, and low level cut nodes divide the subtree of corresponding top level cut node.
-When encoding a given ray, we record the intersection results of that ray with all top level cut nodes.
-Then we select one top level cut node as representative top level cut node, and record the intersection results of corresponding low level cut nodes of the representative top level cut node.
-In this way, we can divide the space with finer granularity by utlizing more low level cut nodes than bit length.
-Figure \ref{Fig_MLHCC} shows that this encoding method can form a finer space division.
+One drawback of our hierarchy cut code is the limited space division.
+The 32-bit hierarchy cut code divides the space into 32 blocks in total, which may not provide sufficient granularity.
+In comparison, conventional encoding methods using 32 bits (16 bits for origin and 16 bits for direction) can achieve a much finer division of space with 32*32*64 blocks (5 bits for x, 5 bits for y, and 6 bits for z).
+To address this limitation, we introduce multi-level hierarchy cut code (MLHCC), which utilizes multi-level cut nodes.

+Multi-level cut nodes consist of top-level and low-level cut nodes.
+The top-level cut nodes divide the BVH, while the low-level cut nodes further divide the subtree corresponding to each top-level cut node.
+When encoding a given ray, we record the intersection results of that ray with all top-level cut nodes.
+Then, we select a representative top-level cut node that is passed by the ray and record the intersection results of the corresponding low-level cut nodes.
+This approach allows us to achieve a finer space division by utilizing more low-level cut nodes than the available bit length.
+Figure \ref{Fig_MLHCC} illustrates how this encoding method can create a more refined space division.